 Pyret is driven by the How to Design Programs (HtDP) philosophy of programming education; one could almost view it as a language designed to make teaching from HtDP comfortable.
 However, we also have our own curricular ideas that extend or run parallel to those of HtDP, which we have published in a self-contained and comprehensive book, A Data-Centric Introduction to Programming (DCIC).

-Some of our central ideas include:
+Some of our central ideas (many shared with HtDP) include:

 Yes in that, broadly speaking, we view what we are doing as very much a research effort.
 We have specific, novel goals in mind (some of which we've described elsewhere in this document), and finding good solutions to achieve those goals will require innovation.
 This is the very essence of research.
 Some of that research is on the curricular side, though, and may not require any language innovation.
 Indeed, as much as possible we want Pyret to remain a language that is easy to approach and understand.